iotaledger/wasp/packages/vm/readme.md

 new `coretypes.Processor` object from the binary data of the program.

 The following _VM types_ are pre-defined in the current release of the Wasp:
-* `builtinvm` represents core contracts
+* `core` represents core contracts
-* `examplevm` represents example contracts which conforms to the native interface and are hardcoded before run
+* `native` represents example and other contracts (e.g. the `evmchain` contract) which conform to the native interface and are hardcoded before run
-* `wasmtimevm` represents Wasmtime WebAssembly interpreter and native `Rust/Wasm` environment to create smart contracts.
+* `wasmtime` represents Wasmtime WebAssembly interpreter and native `Rust/Wasm` environment to create smart contracts.

-To implement new types of interpreters, for example EVM, other languages or interpreters, a new _VM Type_
-must be implemented into the Wasp.
+To implement new types of interpreters, other languages or interpreters, a new _VM Type_ must be implemented into Wasp.

 ### Program binary and blob hash
 To dynamically deploy a smart contract we need code of it in some binary format and dynamical linking of it